shivalimittal123/astraforge.io/README.md

 ## 🤝 Stay Connected

-If you'd like to stay connected with AstroFroge.ai and follow updates:
+If you'd like to stay connected with AstraFroge.io and follow updates:

 - ⭐ Star this repository to support the project
 - 👀 Watch the repo to receive update notifications